National Work Zone Awareness Week 2021

 Every spring, we recognize National Work Zone Awareness Week (April 26-30) to bring attention to a critical threat to public safety.
 Work zone accidents kill hundreds of Americans every year.

-The simple act of going to work becomes fatal for far too many construction workers, and these accidents also kill innocent road users and bystanders.
+The simple act of going to work may prove fatal for construction workers, as well as nearby road users and bystanders.

-It is important to raise awareness about the dangers of work zones – and more importantly, what drivers should do to reduce these risks.
+It is thus important to raise awareness about the dangers of work zones and, more importantly, what drivers may be able to do to reduce these risks.

 If you or a loved one has suffered injuries in a work zone accident, the experienced California car accident lawyers at Arash Law are here to help.